compliance-framework/plugin-azure-vm-policies/README.md

-# Baseline set of EC2 policies for use in Compliance Framework plugins
+# Baseline set of Azure VM policies for use in Compliance Framework plugins

 ## Testing

 ```shell
 opa test policies